siennarodriguez/term-deposit-calculator/README.md

 ## Usage

-1. Begin by cloning this repository to the location you want of your choice.
+1. Begin by cloning this repository to the location of your choice.
 Here is a [tutorial on cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
-2. Open a command-line or terminal and cd to the cloned directory
+2. Open a command-line or terminal and `cd` to the cloned directory

     <img src="assets/images/cd-screenshot.png" width="400">